Strange Fruit

 Folk singer Pete Seeger, playwright and critic Amiri Baraka, veteran Civil Rights activist Rev. Dr. C.T.
 Vivian, and Milt Gabler of Commodore Records, which first recorded Strange Fruit with Billie Holiday in 1939, add their voices to the story.

 The schoolteacher who penned Strange Fruit under the pseudonym Lewis Allan was named Abel Meeropol, the same Abe Meeropol who adopted the two sons of "atom bomb spies" Julius and Ethel Rosenberg after their 1953 execution.
-The boys, now middle-aged, help relate the tale, illuminating the fevered world of art and politics in which they grew up.
+The brothers help relate the tale, illuminating the fevered world of art and politics in which they grew up.

-Educators in American History, Black Studies, American Studies, Social History, Jewish American History, Radicalism, Popular Culture, Social Movements, and Ethnomusicology will find Strange Fruit and its multi-level themes an exciting teaching tool.
+Educators in American History, Black Studies, American Studies, Social History, Jewish American History, Radicalism, Popular Culture, Social Movements, and Ethnomusicology will find Strange Fruit and its multi-level themes a teaching tool.
 The film concludes with a montage of recent hate crimes indicating that Strange Fruit remains all-too-relevant today.

 STRANGE FRUIT